 How does the flavor of allspice differ from that of nutmeg?

-Can you use allspice as a nutmeg substitute or nutmeg as an allspice substitute?
+Can you use allspice as a nutmeg substitute?
+And vice versa?

 Nutmeg can be used to replace allspice, but you may not want to use it alone.
 For best results, combine nutmeg with cinnamon and cloves to get a better approximation of the allspice flavor.
 On its own, nutmeg will not be able to serve as a good substitute for allspice in savory dishes.
 For example, nutmeg should not be your first choice as an allspice substitute in a jerk seasoning.

-What are the best ways to use allspice and what are the best ways to use nutmeg?
+What are the best ways to use allspice?
+Nutmeg?

 Allspice is versatile in that it is used in both sweet and savory applications.
 Among its more popular uses are apple pie spice and pumpkin pie spice where it plays a supporting role to cinnamon, nutmeg, and clove.
 It is the central spice in Jamaican jerk seasoning, where it is supported by a variety of herbs and spices like chili pepper and thyme.
 You can use allspice to flavor burger patties, meatloaf, and as an ingredient in a dry rub for pork or poultry.

 Nutmeg is usually used in spicy desserts including custards, cookies, and certain cakes.
 It also pairs well with some savory items, including eggs, beans, and certain cheeses.
 Nutmeg is traditionally used in certain Middle eastern dishes featuring lamb, as well as in haggis, the famous Scottish dish featuring assorted organ meats.